sjbennett123/polarlarp/content/current_writeups/a_coversation_in_darkness/_index.md

 author: Chris Colland
 reviewer: Scott Bennett
 requirements:
-  - The Chosen one has been captured or came willingly with the morumbrians during the ritual of fire
+  - The Chosen one has been captured or came willingly with the Morumbrians during the Ritual of Fire.
 Outcomes:
  - The Chosen one takes the deal and is given the Blessing of Morumbria
  - The Chosen one refuses the deal and is given the brand of Morumbria
-Hook: The Chosen one has been captured by the morumbrains.
+Hook: The Chosen one has been captured by the Morumbrains.
+Props:
+- Scoll of the Blessing of Morumbria
+- metronone
+- rope lights for lighting

+Number_of_Cast_Members: 3

+Roles: The Dark One 3x
 ---

-**Number of Cast Members**: 3

-**Roles**: The Dark One 3x

-**Props**: Scoll of the Blessing of Morumbria, metronone

-**Scene 1**:  (OOG) Mod Shack or all cabin with only rope lights for lighting, Murumbrian Glowing Eyes and robes /w no weapons.
+**Scene 1**:  (OOG) Mod Shack or all cabin with only , Murumbrian Glowing Eyes and robes /w no weapons.
 Before the players is a table with a slowly ticking metronome and the scroll of the blessing of morumbria in front of them.

 **Flee Point**: The only way to escape is death or to accept the deal.